 Note: Functionality of this signal varies depending on the brand of SFP installed.
-The signal is intended as a preliminary indication that the received signal strength is less than a range specified by the SFP vendor.
-Such an indication typically points to noninstalled cables, broken cables, or a disabled, failing or a powered off transmitter at the far end of the cable.
+The signal is intended as a preliminary indication that the received signal strength is below a range specified by the SFP vendor.
+Such an indication typically points to noninstalled cables, broken cables, or a disabled, failing or powered-off transmitter at the far end of the cable.